Cooperation with international organizations

 Convention on the Control and Marking of Articles of Precious Metals

 Slovenia has been a full member of the Hallmarking Convention (convention) since 2009.
-Members of the convention is allowed to hallmark precious metal articles with the English Common Control Mark (CCM), which represents the highest level of consumer protection in the field of precious metal articles and enables the unimpeded sale of Slovenian precious metal articles on the international market.
+Members of the convention are allowed to hallmark precious metal articles with the Common Control Mark (CCM), which represents the highest level of consumer protection in the field of precious metal articles and enables the unimpeded sale of Slovenian precious metal articles on the international market.
 The laboratory of the Metrology Institute of the Republic of Slovenia has the status of an authorized Assay Office for apply the CCM in the Republic of Slovenia.

 The metrological system of Slovenia provides most of the needs for ensuring traceability and mutual comparisons through European cooperation.
 The key is, above all, European cooperation in joint research programs, where, in addition to cooperation in research, we also exchange knowledge and participate in the creation of technical foundations for EU regulations.